Latest World Cup 2022 Odds: Who are the favourites to win the World Cup in Qatar?

-World Cup Qatar 2022: Odds to win World Cup, Who are the favourites, Portugal, England, Argentina odds to win
+World Cup Qatar 2022 Latest Odds: Who are the favourites, England odds to win the World Cup

 Here are the latest odds for the Qatar World Cup 2022 as the knockout stages get underway.